steambird1/mindustry-c/README.md

 ## What is Mindustry-C?

-**NOTICE: Currently, works are still in progress.**

 ## Current Plan

 Incomplete parts:

-- Comprehensive testing (will be done after my upcoming January gaokao)
+- Comprehensive testing (will be done as I occasionally use it)

 ----